jeskodes/milestone-project-1-jesk/README.md

 A bootstrap Carousel Template was chosen for two reasons: firstly, it requires javascript which I am not proficient in and secondly because part of the aim of this project was to develop knowledge and skills using and modifying code using Bootstrap.
 The challenges of using a Bootstrap template carousel have been:
 - I don't fully understand how the whole thing works.
 - Modifying parts of the carousel took some time and effort and often had knock-on effects on other aspects of the carousel that were unexpected.
-- I initially started using a carousel template that used svg files rather than img files; this was problematic and after research and trial and error I eventually found an earlier version of the template which used images.
+- I initially started using a carousel template that used svg files rather than img files; this was problematic and after research and trial and error I eventually found an earlier version of the template which used img instead of SVG.
 - I've noted in the code where I have modified the template, the main changes/addtions are:
   - Adding images and styling to make them responsive and scale correctly.
   - Stopping the carousel from scrolling immediately as the webpage loads as this was distracting.
-  - Moving the text overlay position and changing the colour and font.
+  - Vertically and horizontally aligninig the positon of the text overlay and changing the colour and font.
   - Changing the top margin so that the images fit.
+  - Removing the caption text.
+  - Removing buttons.

 ##### Comparison of the original Bootstrap Carousel with Wildlife Photography Worskhops Carousel and navbar